-Argentina Vs Chile Odds, Expert Pick & TV Info
+Argentina vs. Chile Soccer Odds, Expert Pick & TV Info

 As many of the domestic football seasons are entering the final few weeks, we get a little break in the action so that the players can head off to represent their respective nations in World Cup qualifying.
 There are great battles raging in all of the qualifying sections across the world, but one that looks a little strange right now is in South America.